Access to Information and Privacy

 Interpretation of the Statistical Report Privacy Act Requests

-Between April 1, 2015 and March 31, 2016, eleven (11) formal information requests were received under the Privacy Act.
-Two (2) requests were carried forward from the previous reporting period.
+Between April 1, 2016 and March 31, 2017, six (6) formal information requests were received under the Privacy Act.
 All requests were completed during the reporting period under review.

-The eight (8) requests that were completed resulted in the partial disclosure of the records.
+The two (2) requests that were completed resulted in the partial disclosure of the records.
 The information that was exempted from disclosure was personal information pertaining to other individuals.

-The five (5) requests included in the “no records exist” category concerned records that did not exist.
+The one (1) request included in the “no records exist” category concerned records that did not exist.

 The costs reported in the statistical report are only those costs incurred for the processing of requests as the Privacy Act does not authorize the assessment of fees for the processing of requests for personal information.